z669016/adventofcode-2021/README.md

 should be included or not.For part 2 the filter always returns true, for part 1 it only returns true if X or Y of the start and end point are equal.

+## Day 6
+For part 1 the brute force method worked like a charm (just create a list and process the list for each day, adding new fish when needed).
+I expected this method would not work for part 2, as it would probably increase the number of days or the input list to some insane number.
+Well, 256 days wasn't that much, but way too much for the problem at hand.
+Solved part 2 by writing a recursive solution.
+That initially didn't run well either, so I added a cache for the calculations 9if a number of fish for a certain date is calculated, store the value and don't recalculate next time).

+In the end, the solution is a ridiculously small algorithm ...